HamzaRiaz6/HR-Analytics-Power-BI/README.md

 Select the most appropriate visualization types, ensureing to process and clean the data if needed, and format the final dashboard in an effective manner.

-Pictures are attached to show how the dashboard looks like.
-Moreover PBI file can be downloaded to get further insights from HR data.